zeitgeistpm/rikiddo/README.md

-# LSD-LMSR
+# Rikiddo Scoring Rule
-Liquidity Sensitive Dynamic LMSR
+AKA Liquidity Sensitive Dynamic LMSR

-# Liquidity Sensitive Dynamic LMSR
+# Rikiddo Scoring Rule
 This is a new Market Scoring Rule made for Zeitgeist Liquidity Pools.

 ## Content: